-The SENDCO in school holds a Post Graduate Certificate in Education, and is currently studying for a masters in the National Award for Special Educational Needs Coordination.
+The SENDCO in school holds a Post Graduate Certificate in Education, and has completed a masters in the National Award for Special Educational Needs Coordination.
 Key members of staff have undertaken specific training for intervention programmes, eg. Numicon, Read Write Inc, Number sense, Better Reading Partnership, Words first.
 All teachers undertake SEN training as part of their qualification.